E.V.E

 Logical Functions

 EVE Logical Functions are Arithmetic Functions that can only be applied to logical values L1, ..., Ln as long as they are all cardinal-compatible.
-By construction, a large majority of glossary_bitwise are de facto Element-wise Operations.
+By construction, a large majority of Logical Functions are de facto Element-wise Operations.

 Constant Functions